-FTSE International Limited, the administrator of the "FTSE EPRA/NAREIT DEVELOPED EUROPE NET RETURN INDEX" benchmark index is not listed in the register of administrators and benchmark indices kept by the European Securities and Markets Authority (ESMA).
+The MSCI Limited administrator of the MSCI EMU Smallcap EUR index is not listed in the register of administrators and benchmark indices maintained by the European Securities and Markets Authority.

-The management company has a procedure for monitoring the benchmark indices used, which describes the measures to be implemented in the event of substantial changes being made to an index or if the index should cease to be provided.
+The Management Company has a procedure for monitoring the benchmark indices used, which describes the measures to be implemented in the event that substantial changes are made to an index or if the index should cease to be provided.